SheikhJafary/Position-Control-Of-a-DC-Motor-Using-PID-Controller-With-ROS/README.md

 ## Introduction

 This project is designed with the purpose of controlling the position of a dc motor with ROS code and it consists of two prats.
-- The motor is controlled using a PID Controller implemented a ROS Node.
+- Python Node : The motor is controlled using a PID Controller implemented in a ROS python node.
-- Encoder Sensing and Motor movement was done using Arduino Uno.
+- ARDUINO  : Encoder Sensing and Motor movement was done using Arduino Uno.
-These two part of the project communicate with each other through the rosserial library/packag.
+These two part of the project communicate with each other through the rosserial packag.

 ## Components Used
-1. ROS Melodic along with rosserial library/package.
+1. ROS Melodic along with rosserial package.
 2. Arduino Uno
 3. DC Geared Motor with Encoder ( 12v, 300RPM at 10Kgcm RMCS-5033 ) <br />
 datasheet :- <a href="/Datasheets/RMCS%205033.pdf" > RMCS 205033  <a/>